reznikmm/protobuf/docs/generated_code.md

 because this is not allowed in Ada.
 But if the field is repeated then all works fine, because a vector type breaks circular dependency.
-To give at least a minimum support for such case the compiler tries to break a circle by replacing a singular message fiels with a repeated one.
+To give at least a minimum support for such case the compiler tries to break a circle by replacing a singular message field with a repeated one.
-User should ensure that the vector contains required number of elements (exactly one for `required` field and zero-or-one for `optional` field).
+User should ensure that the vector contains the required number of elements (exactly one for a `required` field and zero-or-one for an `optional` field).

 ### Repeated Fields of Predefined Types
-For repeated fields of predefined types the compiler uses corresponding vector type from a package instantiation provided by support library, like this:
+For repeated fields of predefined types the compiler uses the corresponding vector type from a package instantiation provided by the support library, like this:

 ```ada